watusiyaaa/v-bot/README.md

  * **Type** only command
   - reqs: Sends the server's verification requirements again (this is in case someone needed it)
+  - ping: pinging the bot with its latency

  For any concerns or suggestions, contact me in Discord!
    -- watusiyaaa --